 Let’s face it, accidents happen in a busy lab environment.
 Doors get broken, sometimes busy lab technicians are in a hurry and are not careful when pulling out plugs from the socket.
 Things happen and sometimes your furniture needs replacement parts.

 What happens if you break a runner on one of your drawers?
 Are there replacement parts readily available?
-What if you project was custom, is a foreign manufacturer going to be quickly get your custom replacements to you.
+What if you project was custom, is a foreign manufacturer going to quickly get your custom replacements to you?.

 Maybe you can wait the 6-8 weeks to get your replacement parts, but at what cost?
 How would potential down time in your lab, employee aggravation and excess costs of shipment affect your productivity?